Itamaracá Island: Your Ultimate Guide to Tropical Bliss in Brazil

 Forte Orange

-Today, Itamaracá is home to the Ecoparque Peixe-Boi & Cia, an important marine animal protection park and is undergoing a process of economic and tourist valorization (the three penitentiary units installed on the island are being deactivated).
+Today, Itamaracá is home to the Peixe-Boi & Cia Ecopark, an important marine animal protection park and is undergoing a process of economic and tourist development (the three penitentiary units installed on the island are being deactivated).

-In 1526, there was already a chapel dedicated to Nossa Senhora da Conceição, under the responsibility of Father Francisco Garcia, in Vila Velha, located on the left bank of the Santa Cruz Canal.
+In 1526, there was already a chapel dedicated to Our Lady of the Conception, under the responsibility of Father Francisco Garcia, in Vila Velha, located on the left bank of the Santa Cruz Channel.

 The island prospered in the shadow of the sugar economy.
-In 1630, Vila Velha had a hundred houses and a Santa Casa de Misericórdia.
+In 1630, Vila Velha had a hundred houses and a Holy House of Mercy.

-The Dutch invaded the island in 1631 and erected Fort Orange there, at the southern entrance to the Santa Cruz channel, built of rammed earth.
+The Dutch invaded the island in 1631 and built Fort Orange there, at the southern entrance to the Santa Cruz channel, made of rammed earth.

-The fort was named after Dutch Prince Frederick Henry of Orange, uncle of Maurício de Nassau.
+The fort was named in honour of Dutch Prince Frederick Henry of Orange, Maurício de Nassau’s uncle.
 Itamaracá Island served as a granary for the Dutch.
-Later, the fort was renamed Forte de Santa Cruz, already under Portuguese rule.
+Later, the fort was renamed Forte de Santa Cruz, once under Portuguese rule.

 In 1763, King João V bought the island for the Portuguese Crown for 4,000 cruzados.

-The district was created on May 1, 1866, by Provincial Law 676.
-The emancipation of Itamaracá Island took place in 1959, but was only effective in March 1962.
+The district was created on 1 May 1866 by Provincial Law 676.
+The emancipation of the island of Itamaracá took place in 1959, but was only realised in March 1962.

-Currently, the seat of the municipality is in Pilar, elevated to the category of village in 1831.
+The municipality is currently based in Pilar, which was elevated to the category of town in 1831.

 See also – The North Coast of Pernambuco has one of the most important historical sites in the region